If you are like most people who are buying for your teenage boys, you are likely a bit stuck and not really sure what to

 The Mazes by Dave Phillips are the BEST.
 We have quite a few of his (ok, we have a lot of them!) and they are all very high quality, challenging, maze books that my son has thoroughly enjoyed.

 We are always on the lookout for more of these awesome logic puzzle games and like to keep them scattered about.

-If your boy likes adventure and logic puzzles, this one is a winner.
+If your boy likes adventure and logic puzzles, Temple Trap is a winner.
 We have one that is very similar to this and it is a good one.
-Temple Trap.

 With rotating, circular pieces you need to navigate your spaceship safely around the asteroids to your home port.
 This one is on our list as a possible next purchase!

 Fit twisted pieces onto the board.
 Sounds easy, right?
-Well, IQ Twist can be quite the challenge!
+Well, IQ Twist can be quite the challenge which is what these guys need.